 Although working with contours might seem complicated and intimidating at first, they are in real life challenging and often exciting to work with.
-By knowing and understanding these basic principles are a great way to get you started with your contour design.
+Knowing and understanding these basic principles is a great way to get started with your contour design.

-To know more about landscape architecture and building with contours, do check out the following book this article was referenced from:
+To know more about landscape architecture and buildings with contours, do check out the following book this article was referenced from: